huhuhang/contributing-guidelines/how-to-start.md

 - `index.json`: the config file for your scenario, including where you specify the title, description, level, and estimated time to complete, as shown to learners. **Learn more about** [**index.json**](https://www.katacoda.community/essentials/scenario-syntax.html#understanding-katacoda-s-index-json)**.**
 - `intro.md` and `finish.md`: Markdown files for the text shown at the start and end of the Lab.
 Format requirements are detailed in the template experiment.
 - `setup.sh`: a shell script executed at the lab environment starting.
-- `step*.md`: Markdown files for the lesson text shown alongside each "step" of the Lab.
+- `step*.md`: Markdown files for the lesson text are shown alongside each "step" of the Lab.
 - `verify*.sh`: (Optional) Shell scripts executed to verify the steps are complete.
 One step can have single or multiple verification scripts.
 Some steps may not need verification scripts.
 - `assets`: (Optional) the folder includes all the example data or supporting files used in the Lab.
   - Including images of the markdown files, and images should be [compressed](https://tinypng.com/) to reduce the size of the repository.